 FAQs

 Can I make this fudge vegan?
-Yes!
-Substitute the sweetened condensed milk with a plant-based alternative and use dairy-free chocolate or cocoa butter.
+Yes , just use plant-based condensed mіlk and dairy-free chocolate .

 Conclusion